 “What if the father doesn’t want me to choose adoption?”

 At the time, Danielle’s boyfriend did not want her to release for adoption.
 He wanted them to parent, but Danielle did not think this was best for their child.
 Could he take the baby from her?
 Though we can’t address all the legalities in this post, at the end of the day, the decision, legally, was Danielle’s.
 Having an adoption expert who knew the ins-and-outs of these laws was crucial in navigating this process.

 Everyone’s decision-making journey looks different.
 Every woman has different concerns, questions, and circumstances that make her story unique.
 Is adoption right for everyone?
 Of course not.
 But we believe it’s important for all of us to ask the very questions Danielle asked: “What decision is best now?
 And how will I feel about this decision in ten years?”
 Just as Danielle found, talking to someone like a counselor can help you process and come to your own decision that you can feel peace about.

 If you are pregnant and would like to speak with someone about your options, ArborWoman is here for you.
 Our licensed counselors and nurses are here to listen to you right where you are at, and help you move forward with hope.

 Wait!
 This isn’t the end of Danielle’s story.
 Danielle had chosen adoption, but this was only the beginning of a new journey.
 What did it look like to actually place her child in an adoptive family?
 And what does her relationship with her daughter look like now?
-Check back in two weeks to hear more of Danielle’s story.
+Find the answers to these questions and hear the rest of Danielle’s journey here.